Chapter 10: The Roles & Permissions System (RBAC)

 The PermissionRepository

 The PermissionRepository contains methods for managing permissions.
-Its most important method gets all permissions for a user, accounting for inherited permissions from parent roles.
+Its most crucial method gets all permissions for a user, accounting for inherited permissions from parent roles.
+Note how we use a specific Stored Procedure (rbac_checkUserHasPermission) for efficiency.

 {